 Complete the Free Application for Federal Student Aid (FAFSA).
-This will give you a list of some options to help pay for college – including student loan options (that we don’t endorse) – but also some grants that don’t have to be paid back.
+This will give you a list of options to help pay for college – including student loan options (that we don’t endorse) – but also grants that don’t have to be paid back.

 Don’t forget about tax credits

 There are a number of tax credits available for certain households that quality.
-You can read about some of these credits at the Federal Student Aid website.
+You can read about these credits on the Federal Student Aid website.
 Check out these different options, and also speak to your tax person, to see if you qualify and what benefit you might be able to gain from these.
 Note that most of them are “credits”, not “deductions”.
 A deduction lowers your taxable income level, so you save only a certain percentage (whatever your tax rate is) of the amount.
-But for credits you can get a refund of the full credit amount – which is WAY better for you.
+But for credits, you can get a refund of the full credit amount – which is WAY better for you.

 Leveraging these five tips will help you be better prepared when the time comes for your child to attend college.
 The most important thing to remember is the first tip of the article: Start early.
 The longer you wait to start your college fund savings, the more you’ll need to save.
 Use time as your friend to help grow your investments and maximize your results.

 If you are interested in help from a fee-only financial planner, just click here.